-PIMCO Global Income Opportunities Fund
+PIMCO Global Income Opportunities Fund and PIMCO Tactical Income Fund

-The Fund's investment strategy is substantially similar to the investment strategy that the Sub-Adviser employs in managing the PIMCO Global Income Opportunities Fund ("PGI"), a non-redeemable investment fund governed by the laws of the Province of Ontario.
-For additional information about PGI, please see "Organization and Management Details of the Fund - Sub-Adviser of the Fund".
+The Fund's investment strategy is substantially similar to the investment strategy that the Sub-Adviser employs in managing the PIMCO Global Income Opportunities Fund ("PGI") and the PIMCO Tactical Income Fund ("PTI"), each a non-redeemable investment fund governed by the laws of the Province of Ontario.
+For additional information about PGI and PTI, please see "Organization and Management Details of the Fund - Sub-Adviser of the Fund".